Employer of Record

 Termination of employment in Hungary can occur through:

-- Termination for Cause (Extraordinary Termination): Immediate termination due to serious employee misconduct or incapacity.
+• Termination for Cause (Immediate Termination): Immediate termination due to serious misconduct, material breach, or other statutory grounds.

 Severance Pay

 Severance pay in Hungary serves as compensation for employees dismissed under specific circumstances outlined in the Labour Code.
-To qualify, an employee must have continuous service of at least three years.
-Severance pay is calculated based on the employee’s years of service and average gross earnings, ranging from one month’s salary for 3-5 years to six months’ salary for over 25 years.
-Exceptions where severance pay is not applicable include termination due to misconduct or retirement age, and re-employment by the same or legal successor company within a specified period.
+To qualify, an employee must generally have continuous service of at least three years.
+Severance pay is calculated based on the employee’s years of service and absence fee, ranging from one month’s pay for 3-5 years to six months’ pay for over 25 years.
+Exceptions where severance pay is not applicable include termination due to employee conduct or when the employee qualifies as a pensioner under the applicable rules.

 Notice Periods